-CCom has five primary subcommittees:
+CCom has four primary subcommittees:

-- 1. The M1/M2 Subcommittee is composed of the module directors of each of the modules, a member from the Clinical Skills and Simulation Center, and students. - The M3/M4 Subcommittee is composed of the clerkship directors of each of the clerkships, representatives from the hospital affiliates, a member from the Clinical Skills and Simulation Center, and students. - 3.
-The Program Evaluation Subcommittee is composed of elected faculty.
-Members are basic science and clinical science faculty from each year of the curriculum, a member from the Assessment Office, and students. - 4.
-The Longitudinal Curricular Theme Subcommittee is composed of the theme directors of each of the curricular themes and students. - 5.
-The Clinical Skills Assessment Subcommittee is composed of the Practice of Medicine 1 and 2 module directors and 4 of its core faculty; 4 core clerkship directors; 2 to 3 core clerkship faculty; and staff from the Assessment Office.
+- The M1/M2 Subcommittee is composed of the directors and co-directors of each of the courses or modules in Phase 1 of the curriculum, a member from the Clinical Skills and Simulation Center, and students representing the M1 and M2 years. - The M3/M4 Subcommittee is composed of the clerkship directors of each of the core clerkships, representatives from the hospital affiliates, a member from the Clinical Skills and Simulation Center, and students representing the M3 and M4 years. - 3.
+The Program Evaluation Subcommittee is composed of faculty elected by the MD Program Curriculum Committee from foundational and clinical sciences representing each phase of the curriculum, a member from the Assessment Office, the Director of Programs of Assessment (DPA), the Director of the Longitudinal Curriculum (DLC), and students representing each year of the curriculum. - 4.
+The Student Development Subcommittee is composed of faculty coaches from the clinical and basic sciences in addition to ex-officio representatives from PKM, SASS, the assistant dean of clinical skills and the director of student coaching.